IssaSVU/SVU-Assignment/README.md

 ### JavaScript

-i wrote a script to handle sending POST request to the endpoint to get json fetched data and create some elements in page like this:
+i wrote a script to handle sending POST request to the endpoint to get json fetched data and create some elements in page :

 i used chartjs (cdn version) library to creating a plot which representing the data i fetched
 ```
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>
 ```

-i wish the project describe it self if i missing something in this report.

 Thanks for reading.